Haydeni0/pi-humidity/ideas.md

   - using double ended queues to push new data as it comes in and pop old data (automatically using python deque's ```maxlen``` option)
 - Make things server-side not client side
   - If we have several windows open, we don't want each one independently querying postgres as they'll all just receive the same info...
+  - Or maybe just have the initial load client side, but the regular updates server side?
+Basicallly, just do as few queries as possible

 Also, for simplicity, change the bins to time buckets with a time window based on absolute time, e.g. every four minutes starting at the hour.

 Example process